diecatiamonteiro/final-project-mern/README.md

 1. User opens the email.
 2. Clicks the verification link.
+3. Redirected to verification page (loading state).
-3. Redirected to login page with a added message on top: "Your email has been successfully verified.
+4. Once verification is complete, automatically redirected to login page with an added message on top: "Your email has been successfully verified.
 Please log in to continue."
-4. User manually enters credentials & logs in.
+5. User manually enters credentials & logs in.
-5. Account is now marked as "isConfirmed: true" in the database.
+6. Account is now marked as "isConfirmed: true" in the database.

 📌 **User tries to log in without verifying email**